 Painting with Eggs

 Andrew Wyeth invaded my inner spaces more than any other artist.
 After seeing Christina’s World at the MoMA in New York in the 1970s, I was captured by some wordless inner yearning or wistfulness.
 On an Aer Lingus crew stopover in Boston I first drove through the Maine countryside near Cushing looking for Christina Olson’s crumbling house.
 Finding it before it became better known had the quality of a spiritual pilgrimage about it, and I completed several small studies of the bone-dry structure (right).

 I also made several visits to Chadds Ford, Pennsylvania, to see Wyeth’s egg tempera paintings at the Brandywine River Museum and to visit Kuerner’s Farm where many of Wyeth’s temperas were painted.
-In 2008 at Brandywine Sarah and I met Helga Testorf (right), the Prussian subject of many of Wyeth’s paintings, and artist ‘Frolic’ Weymouth of the Brandywine Conservancy.
+In 2008 and again in 2018 at Brandywine I met Helga Testorf (right), the Prussian subject of many of Wyeth’s paintings, and artist ‘Frolic’ Weymouth of the Brandywine Conservancy.
 Helga sent me a poem she had written about my 2018 visit.
 Andrew Wyeth’s death in January 2009 in his 92nd year was a moment of great sadness for me, and, thinking he must have been laid to rest in Chadd's Ford, I stumbled unexpectedly across his simple gravestone at Olson's in Maine in 2009.
 Forty years earlier, the day before Christina was buried in the winter-hard ground, Wyeth had quietly included his own then non-existent headstone in a drawing of the Olson's family burial ground.
 It's there now.